Major in Political Science and International Affairs

 Transfer hours toward the major are awarded on an individual case-by-case basis at the discretion of the department chair.

-A minimum grade point average of 2.0 in all courses completed in politics and international at Wake Forest is required for graduation with the major.
+A minimum grade point average of 2.0 in all courses completed in Politics and International Affairs at Wake Forest is required for graduation with the major.